(Last updated on: October 21st, 2019)

 2. Clean out your gutters

 Clean out your gutters and clear them of any leaves and debris that piled up during the summer storm season.
 If you need some guidance on how to properly clean out your gutters, make sure to check out our step-by-step gutter maintenance guide.

-The roof is your home’s first level of defense against major weather threats, so keeping it in quality shape is very important.
+Your roof is your home’s first level of defense against major weather threats, so keeping it in quality shape is very important.
 Inspect your roof for missing and loose shingles.
-If you discover any issues, make necessary repairs immediately to prevent additional damage.
+If you discover any issues, call a professional to help make necessary repairs immediately to prevent additional damage.

-Replace the batteries in all of your smoke detectors and then test each to make sure they are working properly.
+Replace the batteries in all of your smoke detectors and then test one throughout your home to make sure they are working properly.
 Remember that it’s not enough to merely press the “Test Button.”
 We recently debunked that popular smoke detector myth.

 Keep your HVAC system running at a proper performance level by changing furnace and air conditioning filters.
 Frequently replacing these filters will also have a significant impact on your home’s air quality.

 6. Check and clean the dryer vent

 You probably clean out your lint trap after every dryer cycle, but did you know that lint could get stuck inside the dryer vent?
 Check your dryer vent and use a wet-dry vacuum hose to suck out any trapped lint.
 Call a professional if you need assistance!
 This should be done every 1-2 years.

 7. Maintain your swimming pool

 Make sure to clean your pool thoroughly.
 Clean out debris traps every few days to prevent leaves and dirt from building up and clogging your pool’s filtration system.
 If you rarely use your pool at this time of the year, consider covering your pool.
 Remove any pool toys from the water and detach the ladders and handrails before covering.